About Giles County

 More than 40 manufacturers, including Fortune 500 companies and Fortune 100 companies, make their home in Giles County because of the excellent work force, access to roadways and a favorable financial climate.
 For almost 60 years Giles County has continued to expand its industrial and business base.
 Giles County has long been the annual recipient of the prestigious Governor’s Three Star Award for economic excellence.

 Giles County is a family-oriented community with more than 5,000 children.
 There are eight schools in the K-12 public system with an average pupil-teacher ratio of 20:1 and teachers who really care about their students.
 The schools offer computer labs, accelerated reading programs and a variety of sport, vocational and academic competitions.
-Other educational offerings include numerous pre-schools, an active homeschool group, Tennessee College of Applied Technology at Pulaski and Martin Methodist College, a quality four-year liberal arts college founded in 1870.
+Other educational offerings include numerous pre-schools, an active homeschool group, Tennessee College of Applied Technology at Pulaski and University of Tennessee Southern.
 The Giles County Public Library offers classes and other learning experiences for children and adults.

 Four Seasons of Outdoor Recreation